xtangle/devbox/README.md

 All listed software will be upgraded to their most recent version as part of the provisioning process:
     `vagrant up --provision`

+If you do not want to install a particular software, you can comment it out in the [steps.rb](src/steps.rb) file.

 ## Prerequisites